-In order for your fitness to rise optimally, you must also allow your system to recover.
+In order for your fitness to rise optimally, you must also allow your body to recover.
 Remember that it is only during recovery that your system develops and your level of fitness rises.

-The following factors contribute to recovery:
+You can help your recovery with the following:

-- fitness exercises should always be preceded and followed by a warm-up and cool-down (10-15 minutes). - regular muscle care/maintenance is a natural part of fitness training: stretching, gymnastic exercises and different kinds of massage (15-30 minutes/time)

-- maintenance of fluid balance during and after training - daily nutrition that is varied and contains the right ingredients are also a vital condition for recovery - exercise that is easy and aims for recovery after hard training and training periods, e.g. walking, Nordic walking, swimming, bicycling at an easy pace speed up recovery better than staying still - regular and sufficient rest/sleep, 7-8 hours per day - a regular, versatile and a stimulating life style.
+- fitness exercises should always be preceded and followed by a warm-up and cool-down (10-15 minutes) - regular muscle care/maintenance is a natural part of fitness training: (15-30 min/session): stretching the main muscle groups for 30 seconds after exercising, foam rolling during cool down, exercises increasing mobility, and 1 minute stretches. - Proper hydration during and after exercising (a sip of water every 15 minutes) - exercise that is easy and aims for recovery after hard training and training periods (30-45 min), e.g. walking, Nordic walking, swimming, bicycling at an easy pace speed up recovery better than staying still.
+The intensity in recovery exercises should be low and a good practical advice is that you should be able to move without being out of breath. - healthy and versatile nutrition - regular and sufficient rest and sleep, - 7-8 hours per day - a regular, versatile and a stimulating life style.
+Smoking and alcohol slow down the recovery process.